BeLess/robotic-arm-example/README.md

 * Change system from top down to on the wall - add gravity!
   * This will require changing Gherkin to use torque control
 * Replace the controller with a learned policy

-## Submission

-**Please submit your changes as a pull request to the repository.**

-In addition to your final solution, we'll be taking a look at the quality of your code and how you use version control.
-Please make your PR easy to review!
-We will also read your commit messages, briefly examine the history of the repository, etc.

-This exercise is "open-book", so take the time you need to craft a careful and correct solution.
-Please feel free to use whatever tools, techniques, or materials you care to.
-Incorporating code from elsewhere is fine, but please credit the author(s).

-If you have any questions about the exercise or would like further clarification on the requirements feel free to reach out!